 Terme Fosso Bianco, Via delle Terme, 53023 Bagni San Filippo SI, Italy

-Fosso Bianco was hands down our favorite spot, and the only one where we actually braved the cold air to strip down and get into the springs.
+Fosso Bianco was hands down our favorite spot and the only one where we actually braved the cold air to strip down and get into the springs.
+It is also absolutely FREE.
+Being as expensive as it is, finding free things to do in Italy was always a rush in and of itself.
 Set down a dirt path off the side of the road, we paid for parking and wandered into the trees.
 You can see the springs from the road, they are not too hard to find after you park.

 The path that runs along the river takes you from small, cooler pools near the entrance to the namesake of the springs, the Fosso Bianco or “white ditch” or La Balena Bianca “the white whale”.
 Once you get down you realize the scale of these massive, beautiful waterfalls made up of calcium, magnesium, and sulfur.
 After centuries of scouring these cliffs with hot water, little pools have been carved into the sides at varying heights.
 The effect is stunning and makes the surface rather easy to walk on.